uktrade/dit-helpdesk/readme.md

 has been done and as long as the docker images are not destroyed, the only line that needs to be uncommented when running`docker-compose -f development.yml up` will be.

+NOTE: On first setup if you don't have the [Directory Forms API](https://github.com/uktrade/directory-forms-api/blob/develop/README.md) docker environment running you may receive the error:

+    ERROR: Network directory-forms-api_outside-network declared as external, but could not be found.
+Please create the network manually using `docker network create directory-forms-api_outside-network` and try again.

+You can either run the docker environment for, which will create this network for you or create it manually using the command it gives.

 This section details manually running each command in turn to fuly import all content.

 NB: Alternatively, you can comment out `sleep infinity` and uncomment those that are commented, below, and the entire